syncfusion-content/ej2-angular-docs/ej2-angular/browser.md

 ---
 layout: post
-title: Browser in Angular Browser md Component | Syncfusion
+title: Modern Browsers support in Angular | Syncfusion
-description: Learn here all about Browser in Syncfusion Essential Angular Browser md component its elements, and more.
+description: Learn here all about Browser in Syncfusion Essential Angular Browser md component, its elements, and more.
 platform: ej2-angular
 control: Browser
 documentation: ug